-With regard The PRESIDENT: to this motion in the name of the hon, the Deputy President touching the Essequibo Mail Contract, Members will remember that at the end of the debate on March 15 I adjourned the proceedings on the schedule of supplementary expenditure saying procedure had an alternative suggested and I desired to consider A constitutional point had also been raised on which I would have had to rule, and I was not prepared to do so without consultation of author-
+The PRESIDENT: With regard to this motion in the name of the hon. the Deputy President touching the Essequibo Mail Contract, Members will remember that at the end of the debate on March 15 I adjourned the proceedings on the schedule of supplementary expenditure saying that an alternative procedure had been suggested and I desired to consider it.
+A constitutional point had also been raised on which I would have had to rule, and I was not prepared to do so without consultation of author-

-Let me deal with the latter point I have been furnished with an opinion from the Attorney-General saving quite specifically that the procedure, by including the item in the schedule of supplementary expenditure, is in order, and that procedure by a special resolution, if so worded as to create a specific charge in figures on the revenues, would have been contrary to the practice of the House of Commons.
+Let me deal with the latter point first.
+I have been furnished with an opinion from the Attorney-General saying quite specifically that the procedure, by including the item in the schedule of supplementary expenditure, is in order, and that procedure by a special resolution, if so worded as to create a specific charge in figures on the revenues, would have been contrary to the practice of the House of Commons.
 I state this merely in order to make it clear that it would have been in order to proceed with the matter on the 15th March to a vote, and that procedure will be still in order and proper if the Council wishes to continue the contract on the terms at present in the document.

-I am, however, not really concerned in what I am saying now with that point as to constitutional correctness of procedure, but rather with another aspect of the matter altogether-the proper relationship between the Executive Government and the

-Legislative body.
-That depends not only-in fact, perhaps less-on the observation of precise meticulous rules, but as much, perhaps much more, on practice, and in this utmost degree of openness and candour dealing with the Legislature in financial matters, and with the utmost degree of invitation to Members to maintain their interest and sense of responsibility.
-It is for this reason that in principle I favour the procedure being followed to-day by the motion standing in the name of the hon. and Deputy President.
+I am, however, not real cerned in what I am saying now with that point as to constitutional correctness of procedure, but rather with another aspect of the matter altogether-the proper relationship between the Executive Government and the Legislative body.
+That depends not only-in fact, perhap les-on the meticulous observation of precise rules but as much, perhaps much more, on practice, and in this the utmost degree of openness and candour in dealing with the Legislature in financial matters, and with the utmost degree of invitation to Members to maintain their interest and sense of responsibility.
+It is for this reason that in principle I favour the procedure being followed to-day by the motion standing in the name of the hon, and Deputy President.

-The utmost degree of openness and candour in dealing with the Legislature in financial matters, and invitation to Members to maintain their interest and sense of responsibility, is a matter of cardinal policy, particularly in view of our deliberate development towards self-government. consistently which I have one endeavoured to follow, as equally jealous with any Members of the rights I have in fact of the Legislature. precise constitutional gone beyond rules in many things, to give a greater share of responsibility to Members financial matters, such as the understanding I have with Members that I will not sign special warrants until Members have had an opportunity to see and, if they wish, consider in detail the expediture involved, in my endeavour to organise a Finance · Committee which could act promptly and with freedom in facilitating this part of Legislative Council business, and in the development of Advisory Committees to large spending Departments, one of the principal terms of reference of which is precisely the departmental expenditure. matter of Had there been an Advisory Comthe Post Office, perhaps mittee for this incident would not have arisen.
+The utmost degree of openness and candour in dealing with the Legislature in financial matters, and invitation to Members to maintain their interest and sense of responsibility, is a matter of cardinal policy, particularly in view of our deliberate development towards self-government.
+It is one which I have consistently endeavoured to follow, a equally jealous with any Members of the rights of the Legislature.
+I have in fact gone beyond precise constitutional rules in many things, to give a greater share of responsibility to Members in financial matters, such as the understanding I have with Members that I will not sign special warrants until Members have had an opportunity to see and, if they wish, consider in detail the expediture involved, in my endeavour to organise a Finance Committee which could act promptly and with freedom in facilitating this part of Legislative Council business, and in the development of Advisory Committees to large spending Departments, one of the principal terms of reference of which is precisely the matter of departmental expenditure.
+Had there been an Advisory Committee for the Post Office, perhaps this incident would not have arisen.